Chapter 9:

 “I’m his sister, Tachibana Asuka.”
 Somehow it feels weird for her to say.

-“We look forward to seeing you, have a nice rest of your day.”
+“We look forward to seeing you, please have a nice rest of your day.”
 Asuka says goodbye and hangs up the phone.
 She stares at the screen until it goes blank and her face stares back at her in the dark reflection.
 She let her hand fall with a sigh; the phone bounces out of her hand and onto the couch.
 The tense energy she had built up while talking leaves her body and she reclines back on the beat-up sofa.

-What the man said about trying to contact her got her thinking and she tries to remember when that could have been.
+What the man said about trying to contact her gets her thinking and she tries to remember when that could have been.
 Most likely they tried to call her when her phone battery had been dead, and she’d let it stay that way for a long time before picking it up only to see missed calls from an unknown number.
-If that was Sugawa she never bothered to check.
+If that was from Sugawa she never bothered to check.

 All of this is for the sake of finding Misaki.
 And Asuka doesn’t even know if they’ll answer her questions about his previous delivery route.
 She was told that she must bring some proof of her identity to the meeting in order to receive the things that Kyo left behind.